swisspush/swisspush.github.io/_posts/2015-12-17-contributing-to-opensource-project-xwalk.md

 {% include JB/setup %}

 ####Security in mind
-During the 2015 I had the opportunity to work on a very challenging project: I had to find a solution to improve security context of mobile applications, built with Android, which would be used for **business to employee** (B2E) scenarios.
+During 2015, I had the opportunity to work on a very challenging project: I had to find a solution to improve security context of mobile applications, built with Android, which would be used for **business to employee** (B2E) scenarios.
-Mobile applications thought to be used by employees must rely to high security constraints because of potential confidential enterprise information which could be stored in the device itself.
-Moreover it is necessary to define boundaries through private and enterprise data.
-The brand new trend of [BYOD](http://www.gartner.com/newsroom/id/2466615) in enterprise is the next big technology switch in the future for enterprises.
-In this scenario solutions belongs to appropriate platforms such as **Microsoft Enterprise Mobility**, **Oracle Mobile Cloud Service**, **Airwatch**, **Google for Work** and so on.
+Mobile applications thought to be used by employees must rely on high security constraints because of potential confidential enterprise information which could be stored in the device itself.
+Moreover it is necessary to define boundaries between private and enterprise data.
+The trend of [BYOD](http://www.gartner.com/newsroom/id/2466615) in enterprise is the next big technology switch in the future for enterprises.
+In this scenario, solutions belong to appropriate platforms such as **Microsoft Enterprise Mobility**, **Oracle Mobile Cloud Service**, **Airwatch**, **Google for Work** and so on.
-Before going and evaluating a platform I had to find my own solution for the current security implementation we have.
+Before going and evaluating a platform, I had to find my own solution for the current security implementation we have.

 The technology stack has been be the following: